 Long ago, John Muir’s wonderful book “How to keep your Volkswagen alive” recommended sitting cross-legged on the roof of the car and saying “omm” a lot.
 It may not have helped to read the vehicle’s karma, but it sure confused the hell out of the seller.
-There are perhaps less exotic ways of checking out a used Land Rover and all are strongly recommended.
+There are perhaps less exotic ways of checking out a used Land Rover.
+Here are some of them:

 No doubt the seller will provide all kinds of reasons why you cannot have the vehicle for a day to conduct the check.
 His mother is ill.
 The kids need to be driven to school.
 He will suffer pangs of anxiety.
 His dog will bite him.
 Inventiveness is the key to avoidance.
 In any of these or similar cases, walk away.
 It is a buyer’s market and if he wants to sell the car, he needs to demonstrate that the sale is not a result of something horrible he does not want you to know

 It is better to be difficult to please than to become destitute.
 Assume the worst then whatever actually happens will be a pleasant surprise.

 Check for obvious rust.
 The workshop will perform a more extensive check but you can save that cost if you identify any major rust issues yourself.
 A physical check of the door bottoms and frames, also under the carpets for rust is essential.
 A vehicle that has been driven on sand can be an absolute rust bucket and will literally be un-roadworthy.